openaphid/openaphid.github.com/source/_posts/2012-05-02-develop-mode-of-openaphid.markdown

 ---
 layout: post
-title: "Tutorial: Developer Mode of OpenAphid"
+title: "Tutorial: Developer Mode of OpenAphid-Engine"
 date: 2012-05-02 14:52
 comments: true
 categories: [Tutorial, OpenAphid-Engine]
 ---

-`Developer Mode` is a feature to speed up developing games with OpenAphid.
-The behavior of OpenAphid changes if the developer mode is turned on.
+`Developer Mode` is a feature to speed up developing games with OpenAphid-Engine.
+The behavior of OpenAphid-Engine changes if the developer mode is turned on.

 <!-- more -->